Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Discussion and Conclusion

 In this work, we examined the extent to which stellar dynamics can discriminate between a Schwarzschild black hole and alternative compact object geometries at the GC.
 We performed fully relativistic orbit integrations and modeled all relevant observational effects.
 The resulting predictions were confronted with the most complete astrometric and spectroscopic dataset currently available for the S2 star.
 This approach complements EHT constraints by probing the spacetime through timelike geodesics over a wide radial range extending from hundreds to thousands of gravitational radii, rather than photon trajectories alone.
 A key result is that several spacetimes that are degenerate at the level of the black hole shadow also remain degenerate statistically and analytically when tested against present S2 data.
 In particular, the Schwarzschild, RN and BD geometries yield comparable likelihoods and information criteria.
 This shows that, at current observational precision, stellar orbit measurements alone cannot break certain spacetime degeneracies.

-We notice that, while this work was in preparation, a related study appeared on the arXiv presenting a similar analysis for several compact object spacetimes~\cite{2026MNRAS.tmp...47N}, including the Schwarzschild, Bardeen, Yukawa-like, JNW, Horndeski, RN, and Einstein-Maxwell-dilaton geometries.
+We note that, while this work was in preparation, a related study appeared on the arXiv presenting a similar analysis for several compact object spacetimes~\cite{2026MNRAS.tmp...47N}, including the Schwarzschild, Bardeen, Yukawa-like, JNW, Horndeski, RN, and Einstein-Maxwell-dilaton geometries.
 In~\cite{2026MNRAS.tmp...47N}, the authors report that the Bardeen spacetime is statistically indistinguishable from the Schwarzschild solution when tested against the current S2 star data.
 While within our framework, we find that the RN and Bardeen spacetimes remain statistically indistinguishable from Schwarzschild, whereas the HY, SV and JNW spacetimes remain slightly disfavored.
-This partially agrees with the results reported in Ref.~\cite{2026MNRAS.tmp...47N}; however, there are crucial discrepancies between the two analyses.
-In particular, our analysis is carried out using the publicly available and well-tested \texttt{PyGRO} code~\cite{DellaMonica:2025npq}, which enables a fully relativistic and self-consistent integration of timelike geodesics and their projection onto astrometric and spectroscopic observables.
-A notable difference also arises in the treatment and interpretation of the generalized charge-like parameters.
-In~\cite{2026MNRAS.tmp...47N}, the constraint on the BD charge is reported as $q/M \leq 17.13$ at the $1\sigma$ level, which substantially exceeds the theoretically admissible range $q/M \leq \sqrt{16/27} \simeq 0.77$ derived from regularity considerations for BD black hole ~\cite{Vagnozzi:2022moj}.
-We find that above this theoretical bound in BD spacetime, the object becomes a horizonless compact object.
-In our analysis, we adopt conservative priors on the charge parameter, allowing $q$ (in units of $10^{6}M_{\odot}$) up to $4.33 \simeq M$, and nevertheless obtain a much tighter constraint of $q/M \leq 0.755$ at the $2\sigma$ level (see Table~\ref{tab:q_constraints}), which lies within the theoretically viable domain for BD black hole.
+This partially agrees with the results reported in Ref.~\cite{2026MNRAS.tmp...47N}.
+Some quantitative differences nevertheless arise between the two analyses, particularly in the treatment of the generalized charge-like parameters and the corresponding parameter ranges explored.
+Our analysis is performed using the publicly available \texttt{PyGRO} code~\cite{DellaMonica:2025npq}, which provides a fully relativistic treatment of timelike geodesics together with their astrometric and spectroscopic observables.
+For the Bardeen spacetime, Ref.~\cite{2026MNRAS.tmp...47N} reported the constraint $q/M \leq 17.13$ at the $1\sigma$ level.
+However, the extremal limit for the existence of a Bardeen black hole is $q/M \leq \sqrt{16/27} \approx 0.77$~\cite{Vagnozzi:2022moj}, above which the spacetime corresponds to a globally regular horizonless compact object.
+In our analysis, we therefore focus on the physically admissible black hole regime and obtain $q/M \leq 0.755$ at the $2\sigma$ level (see Table~\ref{tab:q_constraints}).In~\cite{2026MNRAS.tmp...47N}, the constraint on the Bardeen charge parameter is reported as $q/M \leq 17.13$ at the $1\sigma$ level, which substantially exceeds the theoretically allowed range $q/M \leq \sqrt{16/27} \approx 0.77$ required for the existence of a Bardeen black hole~\cite{Vagnozzi:2022moj}.
+For $q/M > \sqrt{16/27}$, the spacetime no longer possesses horizons and instead describes a globally regular horizonless compact object.
+In our analysis, we adopt conservative priors on the charge parameter, allowing $q \lesssim M$ (in units of $10^{6}M_{\odot}$), and nevertheless obtain a significantly tighter constraint, $q/M \leq 0.755$ at the $2\sigma$ level (see Table~\ref{tab:q_constraints}), which lies within the theoretically allowed black hole regime.